-2022 Draft FDA Guidance - Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions
+2023 FDA Guidance - Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions

 Preamble

+Document issued on September 27, 2023.

-Document issued on April 8, 2022.
+The draft of this document was issued on April 8, 2022.

-For questions about this document regarding CDRH-regulated devices, contact Suzanne Schwartz, Office of Strategic Partnerships and Technology Innovation at (301) 796-6937 or email cyberMed@fda.hhs.gov.
+For questions about this document regarding CDRH-regulated devices, contact CyberMed@fda.hhs.gov.
 For questions about this document regarding CBER-regulated devices, contact the Office of Communication, Outreach, and Development (OCOD) at 1-800-835-4709 or 240-402-8010, or by email at ocod@fda.hhs.gov.

+Contains non-binding guidance.

 I. Introduction

-With the increasing integration of wireless, Internet- and network- connected capabilities, portable media (e.g., USB or CD), and the frequent electronic exchange of medical device related health information, the need for robust cybersecurity controls to ensure medical device safety and effectiveness has become more important.
+With the increasing integration of wireless, Internet- and network- connected capabilities, portable media (e.g., USB or CD), and the frequent electronic exchange of medical device-related health information and other information, the need for robust cybersecurity controls to ensure medical device safety and effectiveness has become more important.

 In addition, cybersecurity threats to the healthcare sector have become more frequent and more severe, carrying increased potential for clinical impact.
 Cybersecurity incidents have rendered medical devices and hospital networks inoperable, disrupting the delivery of patient care across healthcare facilities in the U.S. and globally.
 Such cyber attacks and exploits may lead to patient harm as a result of clinical hazards, such as delay in diagnoses and/or treatment.

 Increased connectivity has resulted in individual devices operating as single elements of larger medical device systems.
-These systems can include health care facility networks, other devices, and software update servers, among other interconnected components.
+These systems can include healthcare facility networks, other devices, and software update servers, among other interconnected components.
 Consequently, without adequate cybersecurity considerations across all aspects of these systems, a cybersecurity threat can compromise the safety and/or effectiveness of a device by compromising the functionality of any asset in the system.
 As a result, ensuring device safety and effectiveness includes adequate device cybersecurity, as well as its security as part of the larger system.

 For the current edition of the FDA-recognized consensus standard(s) referenced in this document, see the FDA Recognized Consensus Standards Database.
-For more information regarding use of consensus standards in regulatory submissions, please refer to the FDA guidance titled “Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices” and "Standards Development and the Use of Standards in Regulatory Submissions Reviewed in the Center for Biologics Evaluation and Research.”
+For more information regarding use of consensus standards in regulatory submissions, please refer to the FDA guidance titled “Appropriate Use of Voluntary Consensus Standards in Premarket Submissions For Medical Devices” and Standards Development and the Use of Standards in Regulatory Submissions Reviewed in the Center for Biologics Evaluation and Research.

+For applications currently pending with FDA at the time of initial publication of this guidance, as well as those submitted after initial publication of this guidance, FDA intends to work collaboratively with manufacturers of such premarket submissions as part of the FDA review process.

-The contents of this document do not have the force of law and are not meant to bind the public in any way, unless specifically incorporated into a contract.
-This document is intended only to provide clarity to the public regarding existing requirements under the law.
-FDA’s guidance documents, including this draft guidance, should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
-The use of the word should in Agency guidance means that something is suggested or recommended, but not required.
+In general, FDA’s guidance documents do not establish legally enforceable responsibilities.
+Instead, guidances describe the Agency’s current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
+The use of the word should in Agency guidances means that something is suggested or recommended, but not required.

 II.
 Scope

-This guidance document is applicable to devices that contain software (including firmware) or programmable logic, as well as software as a medical device (SaMD).
+This guidance document is applicable to devices with cybersecurity considerations, including but not limited to devices that have a device software function or that contain software (including firmware) or programmable logic.
 The guidance is not limited to devices that are network-enabled or contain other connected capabilities.
-This guidance describes recommendations regarding the cybersecurity information to be submitted for devices under the following premarket submission types:
+This guidance describes recommendations regarding the cybersecurity information to be submitted for devices under the following premarket submission types, when submitted to the Center for Devices and Radiological Health (CDRH) or the Center for Biologics Evaluation and Research (CBER):

 Premarket Notification (510(k)) submissions;